lstene/charlesLecrerc-performance/README.md

 ![dataTypes](dataTypes.png)

 Prior to the  beginning the analysis, a variety of checks were conducted for quality control and familiarization with the datasets.
-The Py Spark queries utilized to inspect and perform quality checks can be found here.
+The Py Spark queries utilized to inspect and perform quality checks can be found [here](https://github.com/lstene/charlesLecrerc-performance/blob/main/F1_CL.ipynb).

+The data extraction notebook can be found [here](https://github.com/lstene/charlesLecrerc-performance/blob/main/F1_dataExtractions.ipynb)

 ## Executive Summary